A64 road: Junctions

-A64(M)
+A64(M) motorway

 The A64(M), together with the A58(M), form a ring road around city centre of Leeds.
 It was built as an extension from the existing ring road, to relieve Leeds from severe traffic congestion.
 The motorway section of the ring road forms a semicircle around the north of the city centre.
 It is classified as a motorway to prohibit certain types of traffic and pedestrians but is not designed to modern motorway standards: it has no hard shoulders and many exits are unsuitable for a true motorway, including a right-side (fast lane) slip road exit.
 Most of it runs in a concrete-walled cutting, but it goes into a tunnel under the Leeds General Infirmary.
 The motorway cuts through inner-city neighbourhoods such as Woodhouse, Sheepscar, and Buslingthorpe, forming an important link in the road network by allowing traffic from the A65, A660, A58, A61 and A64 to bypass the city centre completely.

+Junction list

 Proposed improvements

 The Roads for Prosperity white paper, published by the Department for Transport in 1989, included proposals to upgrade the section between the north-eastern end of the York bypass at Hopgrove and the start of the Malton bypass to dual carriageway.
 This would have run on the existing road alignment.
 Shortly after, the Department for Transport published proposals to build a new road between the eastern end of the Malton bypass and the then recently completed Seamer bypass.
 The plan was for the new road to run parallel to the York to Scarborough railway and would have been to the north of the existing road.
 Most of the road would have been built as a dual carriageway, apart from the most easterly section.
 The existing route would have become a local access road.
 Detailed work was undertaken in the early 1990s but both proposals were shelved in the late 1990s and have not been subsequently reinvestigated.

+In 2021, National Highways produced three options regarding dualling the single carriageway section between Hopgrove and Barton Le Willows.